sychx/wprecon/README.md

 #### Version: 0.1.3.0a

 ### Notice:
-#### Why is the project out of updates these days ?!
-What happens is that I am doing the vulnerability scanner.
+#### Hello my friends, a new super improved version of wprecon is about to come out ...
+(13/01/2021).
 #### [Branch Dev](https://github.com/blackcrw/wprecon/tree/dev)

 ### [Compile and Install](https://github.com/blackcrw/wprecon/doc/compile&install.md)